 (image from medicinenet.com)

-Another overlooked problem is that topic of safety and cleanliness.
+Another overlooked problem is the topic of safety and cleanliness.
 Tanning beds that aren’t cleaned well are a breeding ground for skin problems like funguses, ringworms, or rashes.
-Be sure to go to a tanning salon with a good reviews and a reputation for being clean and professional.
-You could have also have allergic reactions to cleaning supplies or even to the light itself.
-Although you can always find another tanning salon that uses different cleaning solutions, there’s unfortunately nothing you can do about light sensitivity.
+Be sure to go to a tanning salon with good reviews and a reputation for being clean and professional.
+You could also have allergic reactions to cleaning supplies or even to the light itself.
+Although you can always find another tanning salon that uses different cleaning solutions, there’s, unfortunately, nothing you can do about light sensitivity.
 Be sure to always start with short sessions to understand your body’s reaction to indoor tanning.